Send to a friend

 The Auvergne is a region brimming with character and is particularly rich in specialities which are popular with all food lovers.
 Local cooked-meat products, wine and cheese can be found on tables just about anywhere, and are used in simple yet traditional dishes.

-In the Auvergne, liquors and aperitifs are produced from wild plants and herbs such as the gentian, a large yellow flower growing up in the high pastures which is a key ingredient.
+In the Auvergne, liquors and aperitifs are produced from wild plants and herbs such as the gentian, a large yellow flower growing up in the high pastures which is a key ingredient of wine, one of Auvergne’s main products.
 For its part, verbena lends its name to the well-known Verveine du Velay which also includes more than 30 other plants.

 To avoid getting carried away with alcoholic drinks, please don't forget that the Auvergne is also very famous for its mineral waters, such as Volvic, where you can visit the bottling factory.
 Whether still or sparkling, you'll have no trouble finding your favourite mineral water from among the 109 varieties.